phdata/retirement-age/README.md

 the original data.

 Datasets with records that don't have a expiration time can be removed if they can be linked to a record that does have an expiration.
-For example, if you have a fact table with a foriegn key to a dimension table, and the fact table record has a record removed, Retirement Age will make the join to the dimension table and remove the dimension table record.
+For example, if you have a fact table with a foreign key to a dimension table, and the fact table record has a record removed, Retirement Age will make the join to the dimension table and remove the dimension table record.
 See the `related_tables` section in the yaml example below. `related tables` need a join key instead of an expiration column